-The installimage script provided by Hetzner offers an easy and fast method of installing various Linux distributions.
+The installimage script provided by Hetzner is an easy and fast method of installing various Linux distributions.

-To use installimage you first need to activate and then boot into the Rescue System.
+To use installimage, you first need to activate the Rescue System and then boot into it Rescue System.

-Once logged into the Rescue System as "root" using the password displayed in the Robot, type installimage to start the installimage script:
+Use the password displayed on Robot to log into the Rescue System as "root".
+Then type installimage to start the installimage script:

 root@rescue ~ #installimage

-After choosing an image, you will receive a note that the editor will be started, which opens the configuration file.
+After choosing an image, you will receive a note that the editor will be started, and this will open the configuration file.

 Midnight Commander (mcedit) is used as editor.